Disclaimer: I don't own Gakuen Alice.

 Oh, but it's gonna be legendary.

 It was a beautiful Friday of the month, the night that the Academy had chosen to conclude the week-long Alice Festival.
 A series of brilliant, colorful lights adorned most of the school grounds, brightening up what would have otherwise been a dark evening.
-Small flags were fastened from one area to another, highlighting the festive atmosphere.
+Small flags were fastened from one post to another, highlighting the festive atmosphere.
 In the very heart of the place was a big, glorious bonfire, its flames as though dancing in the rhythm of the music that played from the speakers around.
-A makeshift of a stage stood several meters away from it, proud and grand and elegantly embellished for the event.
+A makeshift of a stage stood several meters away from it, all grand and elegantly embellished for the event.
 On either side of it were students from all branches of the school, laughing happily as they fell in line for the buffet.

 A small frown tugged at the corner of her lips when she realized how the table was once again crowded with gifts and flowers.
 This was already the third, but it was obvious that she would need another, seeing as –